benjaminw1030/programming-language-suggester/README.md

 2. Open the new directory.
 3. Open index.html in a browser.

+It is also possible to simply visit the site on [GitHub Pages](https://benjaminw1030.github.io/programming-language-suggester/).

 ## Known Bugs

 * No bugs known at the moment.